TechTalk.

 How do you dissolve limescale?

-Calcium carbonate is best dissolved with a mild acid.
+Limescale is best dissolved with a mild acid.
 This could be an off-the-shelf cleaner or acids you’d find in most kitchens – whether that’s lemon juice, vinegar or lime juice.
 The key thing is to make sure that the acid stays in contact with the limescale for an hour or more.
+That gives the acid time to break down that stubborn calcium carbonate.

 How to descale kettles and coffee machines: a step by step guide